Popples: Television media

 Popples was a Saturday morning cartoon, based on the Popples toys, that aired in the United States from 1986 to 1987.
 The pilot was a live-action special, produced by Shelley Duvall, in which there were puppets and marionettes.
 After this was well-received, it was decided to make a cartoon series with the same characters.

 Original series

 The original Popples animated series was broadcast in United States, and later rebroadcast in the United Kingdom.

-Netflix series: 2015
+Second series

-The franchise was adapted for a Netflix original series that premiered in October 2015.
+The franchise was adapted for Netflix that premiered in 2015.

 Other media

 Star Comics released a four-issue series between 1986 and 1987, coinciding with the original cartoon.